Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 - The dGPU is wired directly to the internal and external displays.
 - There is no mechanism for switching between GPUs.

-Yet, the firmware ignores MUX state nudging the iGPU path (GFX0) and, worse, engaging dGPU cut/notify logic (PEGP/PEPD) every 15–30 seconds.
+Yet, the firmware ignores MUX state nudging the iGPU path (GFX0) and, worse, engaging dGPU cut/notify logic (PEGP/PEPD) every 30-60 seconds.
 The dGPU in mux mode isn't just "preferred" - it's the ONLY path to the display.
 There's no fallback, and no alternative.
-When the firmware sends `_PS3` (power off), it's attempting something architecturally impossible.
+When the firmware arms DGCE (power off), it's attempting something architecturally impossible.

 Most of the time, hardware sanity checks refuse these nonsensical commands, but even failed attempts introduce latency spikes causing audio dropouts, input lag, and accumulating performance degradation.
 Games freeze mid-session, videos buffer indefinitely, system responsiveness deteriorates until restart.